Creator (song): Release and reception

 "Creator" was released as a limited edition 12" vinyl in late 2007 and January 2008, with "L.E.S.
-Artistes" as its b-side.
+Artistes" as a double A-sided single.
 It was later released on the US iTunes Store on March 25, 2008.
 The song featured in an advert for Alberto Vo5 hair products in the UK throughout spring 2008 and summer 2009.
 It has also been played in the Bud Light: Lime advert, which premiered in May 2008.
 The song was also featured in an episode of Grey's Anatomy, Chuck (Season 4, Episode 9) and the final episode of Entourage season 4.
 Additionally, the song was featured on the July 1st, 2009 episode of So You Think You Can Dance.
 The song is also featured on the video game FaceBreaker, NBA 2K9, NBA 2K15 and NBA 2K17.

 In September 2008, it featured in an episode of Gossip Girl as Blair Waldorf walks in on Nate and her boyfriend's mom making out.
 Alex Denney of Drowned in Sound called the song's introduction "an audacious way of introducing yourself to the world; with one of the most irritating vocals ever committed to tape."
 Denney goes on to say that "Creator" sounds "like giant robots crushing epic landscapes underfoot, a thuddingly neo-tribal and achingly, even clownishly modern floor."
 At the end of the review, the "Creator/L.E.S.
 Artistes" EP was rated seven out of ten.
 Todd Martens of the Los Angeles Times described the song as "an urban safari of warped electronic noises."